tolgapp/break/README.md

    ```
 4. Open [http://localhost:5173](http://localhost:5173) in your browser

 ## Live Demo

 👉 [Live Demo](https://break-rho.vercel.app)

 ## Usage

 1. Sign up with a random email and password and login with these data
-2. After signup and login, selected your favorite coffee add it to the cart and order a fresh brewed coffee and get awake and energized!
+2. After signup and login, select your favorite coffee, add it to the cart and order a fresh brewed coffee and get awake and energized!
 3. Enjoy fresh coffee and feel the energy!

 ## Needed Extensions / Settings

 <section  style="display: flex; flex-direction: column; justify-content: center; align-items: center; padding: 0 3rem; margin-top: 4rem">
     <h3>For best experience use Chrome Dev Tools and change it to mobile view to iPhone 12 PRO (optimized for iPhone 12/13/14 PRO)</h3>
     <h3>or download the Mobile Simulator from Chrome web store: https://shorturl.at/H0o0w</h3>